hisubram/mobilefoundation/index.md

       +  Click **Launch Console** to open the {{site.data.keyword.mfp_oc_short_notm}}.

       To create a {{site.data.keyword.mobilefirst_notm}} server instance with advanced configuration for topology, security, and other server configuration, click **Start Server with Advanced Configuration**.
-See [Setting up advanced configuration](/docs/services/mobilefoundation?topic=mobilefoundation-c_using_mfs_p2#using_mfs_advanced_p2), for more information.
+For more information, see [Setting up advanced configuration](/docs/services/mobilefoundation?topic=mobilefoundation-c_using_mfs_p2#using_mfs_advanced_p2).
       {: tip}

 Go to [Using the Mobile Foundation service to set up MobileFirst Server ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/){: new_window} to learn more about getting started with {{site.data.keyword.mobilefoundation_short}}.